rsc/tiddly/gitbackup/README.md

 - `GITHTTP_PASSWORD` usually a github personal access token secret key with `repo` access
 - `GITHTTP_URL` usually a HTTPS URL to a github repo

+If you want to publish your Tiddlers via a static site host like GitHub or Netlify [fork from this repo](https://github.com/philips/tiddlypublish)

 ### Deploy

 Deploy this service into the same Google Cloud project you deploy tiddly into.